ealtili/Blog/Financial_Derivatives.md

 things like pension plan managers, insurance companies are asset management firms.
 Financial speculation can involve trading like buying holding or selling and short selling stocks, bonds, commodities, currencies, real estate, derivatives or any valuable asset to attempt to profit from fluctuations in its price.
 Irrespective of its underlying value.
 Many try to differentiate the concept of speculation from investing.
 But for our purposes a speculator and an investor are individuals or companies who take a derivatives position with the goal of profiting from it rather than with the goal of reducing their risk or hedging their exposure.

-our next group we're
-going to talk about our arbitrage earth so arbitrage is the practice of taking advantage of a price difference between two or more markets it usually involves the simultaneous purchase and sale of an asset the profit being the difference between the market prices
+***Arbitrageurs*** arbitrage is the practice of taking advantage of a price difference between two or more markets. t usually involves the simultaneous purchase and sale of an asset the profit being the difference between the market prices